 Alegria Vineyard is in the Russian River Valley, near the town of Healdsburg in Sonoma County.
 Their supreme wine production dates for over a century.
 Their grapes are lusciously fruity, complex, and balanced.
 Cool nights and foggy mornings are providing a long growing season that is ideal for premium quality wines.

 Saralee’s Vineyard site is in the Russian River Valley appellation.
 Their rich and fertile soil that is composed of sand-clay-loam matches extremely well with Pinot Noir vines.
 The vineyard has a Northern/Southern exposure and its 150 ft above the sea level, so not only that it’s amazing for growing grapes it also provides amazing sites.
-You can visit Saralee’s Vineyard to taste vine, have a nice tour and perhaps fly a GPS drone and get amazing videos and photos of charming Russian River Valley.
+You can visit Saralee’s Vineyard to taste vine, have a nice tour and perhaps fly a drone with GPS and get amazing videos and photos of charming Russian River Valley.

 Catie’s Corner is another Saralee Kunde vineyard and is named after her daughter, Catherine Elizabeth Kunde.
 Its location is also in the Russian River Valley planted in 9.3 acres of 01 Condrieu clone.
 We started to produce our first wines from this vineyard in 2005.